Walter King1

 MotherElizabeth Northmore2,3 (cir.
 1680 - cir.
 Nov 1708)

-Relationship5th great-grandfather of Lorna Henderson.
+Relationship5th great-grandfather of Lorna Henderson

 BMDB data

-Walter King was baptized on 20 Mar 1706/7 at Sampford Spiney, DEV, ENG; old style date, entry reads: Walter the son of John & Elizabeth King was baptized the 20 of March - 1706.3,4
+Walter King was baptized on 20 Mar 1706/7 Sampford Spiney, DEV, ENG; old style date, entry reads: Walter the son of John & Elizabeth King was baptized the 20 of March - 1706.3,4

-Walter King married Ann Barter, daughter of James Barter and Ann Stephens, on 24 Apr 1742 at Walkhampton, DEV, ENG, entry reads: "Walter King of Samford Spiney and Ann Barter of this Parish were married" (the Dartmoor Press pages for Dittisham have this as Walter's 2nd marriage, the first being to Ann's sister Elizabeth on 29th Apr 1741, but the pages refer to this Elizabeth as the dtr of John and Ann Barter, no couple of this name, nor a baptism for an Elizabeth around this time have been found).5,6
+Walter King married Ann Barter, daughter of James Barter and Ann Stephens, on 24 Apr 1742 Walkhampton, DEV, ENG, entry reads: "Walter King of Samford Spiney and Ann Barter of this Parish were married" (the Dartmoor Press pages for Dittisham have this as Walter's 2nd marriage, the first being to Ann's sister Elizabeth on 29th Apr 1741, but the pages refer to this Elizabeth as the dtr of John and Ann Barter, no couple of this name, nor a baptism for an Elizabeth around this time have been found.)5,6

 Walter King died cir.
-Apr 1771 ?Lower Dittisham, Par. of Walkhampton, DEV, ENG.2 He was buried on 6 Apr 1771 at Walkhampton, DEV, ENG.2
+Apr 1771 ?Lower Dittisham, Par. of Walkhampton, DEV, ENG.2 He was buried on 6 Apr 1771 Walkhampton, DEV.2

 All the other info